nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Supervised Learning: Most practical solutions use supervised learning.
 Supervised learning encompasses approaches to satisfy the need to classify things into categories , known as classification.
 It also includes approaches to address the need to provide variable real-value solutions such as weight or height   known as regression.

+With supervised learning the learning algorithm is given labelled data and the desired output.
+For example, pictures of cats labelled “cat” will help the algorithm identify the rules to classify pictures of cats.

 Unsupervised Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The goal of this type of learning is to model data and uncover trends that are not obvious in its original state.
+The input data given to the learning algorithm is unlabelled, and the algorithm is asked to identify patterns in the input data.

 This type of learning is used to learn about data.
 Unsupervised learning methods are suited for unlabelled data.
 It is used is to find patterns where the patterns are still unknown.
 Unsupervised learning seems attractive since it does not require a lot of hard work of data cleaning before starting.
 However there are also serious challenges when applying unsupervised learning.

 To name a few: